Xtr126/wayland-getevent/README-alt.md

 wlroots: https://gitlab.freedesktop.org/wlroots

 ## Usage
-Install the latest version of XtMapper from https://github.com/Xtr126/XtMapper/actions/workflows/build-apk.yml to use cage.
-Older versions are not supported.
+Install the latest version of XtMapper from https://github.com/Xtr126/XtMapper/actions/workflows/build-apk.yml only to use cage.
+Use nightly.link if you are not logged in.

 Step 1 - Stop any running instance of waydroid prior to launching cage by restarting the service first: